yggdrasil-network/yggdrasil-network.github.io/configuration.md

 ```
 {
-  # Listen address for peer connections (default is to listen for all
+  # Listen address for peer connections.
+Default is to listen for all
-  # connections over IPv4 and IPv6)
+  # TCP connections over IPv4 and IPv6 with a random port.
-  Listen: "[::]:45744"
+  Listen: "[::]:33228"

-  # Listen address for admin connections (default is to listen only
+  # Listen address for admin connections Default is to listen for local
-  # for local connections)
+  # connections only on TCP port 9001.
-  AdminListen: "[::1]:9001"
+  AdminListen: localhost:9001

-  # List of connection strings for static peers (i.e. tcp://a.b.c.d:e)
+  # List of connection strings for static peers in URI format, i.e.
+  # tcp://a.b.c.d:e or socks://a.b.c.d:e/f.g.h.i:j
   Peers: []

-  # List of peer BoxPubs to allow incoming connections from
+  # List of peer encryption public keys to allow or incoming TCP
-  # (if left empty/undefined then connections will be allowed by default)
+  # connections from.
+If left empty/undefined then all connections
+  # will be allowed by default.
-  AllowedBoxPubs: []
+  AllowedEncryptionPublicKeys: []

-  # Your public encryption key (your peers may ask you for this to put
+  # Your public encryption key.
+Your peers may ask you for this to put
-  # into their AllowedBoxPubs configuration)
+  # into their AllowedEncryptionPublicKeys configuration.
-  BoxPub: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  EncryptionPublicKey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-  # Your private encryption key (do not share this with anyone!)
+  # Your private encryption key.
+DO NOT share this with anyone!
-  BoxPriv: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  EncryptionPrivateKey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-  # Your public signing key
+  # Your public signing key.
+You should not ordinarily need to share
+  # this with anyone.
-  SigPub: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  SigningPublicKey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-  # Your private signing key (do not share this with anyone!)
+  # Your private signing key.
+DO NOT share this with anyone!
-  SigPriv: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  SigningPrivateKey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-  # Enable or disable automatic peer discovery on the same LAN using multicast
-  Multicast: true

-  # Regex for which interfaces multicast peer discovery should be enabled on
+  # Regular expressions for which interfaces multicast peer discovery
-  LinkLocal: ""
+  # should be enabled on.
+If none specified, multicast peer discovery is
+  # disabled.
+The default value is .* which uses all interfaces.
+  MulticastInterfaces:
+  [
+    .*
+  ]

-  # Local network interface name for TUN/TAP adapter, or "auto", or "none"
+  # Local network interface name for TUN/TAP adapter, or "auto" to select
+  # an interface automatically, or "none" to run without TUN/TAP.
   IfName: auto

-  # Set local network interface to TAP mode rather than TUN mode (if supported
+  # Set local network interface to TAP mode rather than TUN mode if
-  # by your platform, option will be ignored if not)
+  # supported by your platform - option will be ignored if not.
   IfTAPMode: false

-  # Maximux Transmission Unit (MTU) size for your local network interface
+  # Maximux Transmission Unit (MTU) size for your local TUN/TAP interface.
+  # Default is the largest supported size for your platform.
+The lowest
+  # possible value is 1280.
   IfMTU: 65535

-  # Extended options for interoperability with other networks
-  Net:
-  {
-    # Experimental options for configuring peerings over Tor
-    Tor:
-    {
-      OnionKeyfile: ""
-      ControlAddr: ""
-      Enabled: false
-    }

-    # Experimental options for configuring peerings over I2P
-    I2P:
-    {
-      Keyfile: ""
-      Addr: ""
-      Enabled: false
-    }
-  }
 }
 ```